OpenClassrooms-Student-Center/alumnis/content/students/teo.md

 # don't touch that
 template: students

-description: Après 2ans et demie j'ai enfin trouver la voie qui me correspond
+description: Après 2ans et demi j'ai enfin trouvé la voie qui me correspond

 # image must be located in content/images/students
 # name should be the same as this file.
 Eg: celinemartinet.png